We want to increase the resilience of our communities through the planning system.

-The land use planning system plays an important role in creating places and communities that are more resilient to chronic stresses and episodic shocks.
+The land-use planning system plays an important role in creating communities that are resilient to chronic stresses and episodic shocks.

-Chronic stresses are slow moving disasters or challenges that weaken the community on a day-to-day basis or a cyclical basis such as, food and water shortages, climate change, lack of affordable housing and pandemics.
+Chronic stresses are slow-moving disasters or challenges that weaken the community on a day-to-day or cyclical basis.

-Episodic shocks are sudden, short-term events that threaten a community including:
+Episodic shocks are sudden, short-term events that threaten a community.

-- natural hazards (heatwaves, bushfires, floods, extreme weather)
+- natural hazards such as heatwaves, bushfires, floods and extreme weather

 - disease outbreaks